-- The cake is baked when it feels firm to touch and an inserted skewer comes outs clean.
-Note: the cherries sink to the bottom (top when turned out) during baking.
+- The cake is baked when it feels firm to touch, is coming away from the sides of the tin and an inserted skewer comes outs clean.

 - As soon as the cake is baked remove from the oven and place on a cooling rack.

 - Allow the cake to cool for 10 minutes, then turn out on to a cooling rack.

 - Finally, when cooled, place the cake on to a board or stand.
 Using a teaspoon, carefully sprinkle with glitter from a height.